outfox/fennecs/fennecs.tech/cookbook/index.md

 They also play with different ways of accessing data through **fenn**ecs to give you a taste of what's possible, and expand your palate and repertoire.
 :::

+Got an idea?
+Contributions are welcome!
+They need to run, they need to provide line-by-line documentation, and if possible, they should fit into a single file.

 ::: warning WHAT THEY'RE NOT
 These examples are not best practices, nor good practices. _**They're practice.**_